 I know it is a lot of work but try to present playful options to your audience.

 Engage your audience – make them get active

-An often underrated feuter of getting best Google rankings is the visitor engagement.
-If Google sees you have activity on your site it is interesting to show your site to as many people as possible and give them access to a seemingly interesting portal.
+An often underrated feuter of getting best Google rankings is the visitor engagement, comments.
+If Google sees you have activity on your site they know it is interesting and want to show it to as many people as possible.

 Check this video and learn some more tricks.